bcrowell/bcrowell.github.io/reading_relativity/index.md

 or watching videos, and many of those treatments are inaccurate.
 People with more of a STEM background may be looking at presentations that are old-fashioned or that make the subject look more mysterious than it is.
 This blog post is my attempt to provide a reader's guide to relativity, with options that allow you to decide how much you want to try to digest at once, and at what math level.

-Because I love free information, I've tried to list mostly free articles and books, but when there's a non-free book that I think is outstanding, I've included it.
+Because I love free information,
+I've tried to list mostly free articles and books, but when there's a non-free book that I think is outstanding, I've included it.
 Some of the links are to materials written by me (Ben Crowell).
 The list is broken down into headings by general topic, and then each heading lists resources at different mathematical levels.
+Of the books that are not free, many can be borrowed for free by clicking through on the links to the Internet Archive.

 # Spacetime diagrams, relativity of time, the light cone